-The Federal Communications Commission (FCC) currently has no rules regarding recording of telephone conversations by individuals, but federal and many state laws may prohibit this practice.
+The FCC has no rules regarding recording of telephone conversations by individuals, but some state laws prohibit this practice.

 Recording Intrastate Wireline Conversations

-Questions or complaints about recording intrastate (within the same state) wireline telephone conversations should be addressed to your state public service commission.
-Your public service commission should be able to tell you whether such recording is legal or illegal and how it is regulated.
-Contact information for your state public service commission can be found at www.naruc.org or in the blue pages or government section of your local telephone directory.
+Recording intrastate (within the same state) wireline telephone conversations may violate state laws.
+Your state public service commission should be able to answer any questions about relevant state laws and rules.
+Find contact information at www.naruc.org or in the blue pages or government section of your local telephone directory.

 Wiretapping – Wireline Phones

-Wiretapping is regulated by both the state and federal governments and, if illegal, can be punished by criminal sanctions.
-For more information concerning your state wiretapping laws, contact your state Attorney General’s office.
-Look for contact information in the blue pages or government section of your local telephone directory.
+Wiretapping is regulated by both federal and state governments and, when done illegally, is punishable by criminal sanctions.
+For more information concerning your state's wiretapping laws, contact your state attorney general’s office.

-For information concerning federal wiretapping laws, contact the Federal Bureau of Investigation (FBI) at:
+For information concerning federal wiretapping laws, contact the Federal Bureau of Investigation (FBI) through its website: www.fbi.gov.

 For More Information